 Don’t talk about it like it’s an investment or stock

-Don’t talk about it like it’s going to make money (saving money (from fees) is OK)
+Don’t talk about it like it’s going to make money (saving money (from fees) is OK) Don’t be misleading by refering to thousands of % growth

-Don’t talk about how it’s a “store of value
+Don’t talk about how it’s a “store of value”

-Do talk about the safeguards against hacking (eg Proof of Work)
+Do talk about the lack of fees for transferring Do talk about the decentralised nature of the protocol Do talk about the safeguards against hacking (eg Proof of Work)

 There tend to be two views on bitcoin, one is that it is a ponzi scheme and one that it is the future of money transfer.
 I think it’s both.
 There is no doubt that a lot of ‘early adopters’ will become very rich (or have done already) if bitcoin becomes mainstream, and many of them have become mouthpieces for bitcoin, but I think this does not detract from the theoretical qualities of bitcoin and that the protocol will still exist even when all the scheming has died down and the ponzi schemers have lost all their money.